lucasbsanders/item-java-project/README.md

-Project made for AP Computer Science class (high school level)

-Object-oriented Java program that organizes "item" objects, using a variety of sorting methods (bubble sort, mergesort)
+object oriented project in Java, sorting item objects using a variety of hand-implimented sorting methods